oracle-livelabs/developer/build-ords-apis-in-adb/2-create-table/create-table.md

 ## Task 1: Create a Table in the Autonomous Database

-1. Sign in to [Database Actions](https://oracle-livelabs.github.io/common/labs/sqldevweb-login/sqldevweb-login.md) as the **admin** user and navigate to the SQL Worksheet.
+1. Sign in to [Database Actions](https://oracle-livelabs.github.io/common/labs/sqldevweb-login/sqldevweb-login.md) as the **ADMIN** user and navigate to the SQL Worksheet.
 You can also do this from within the OCI Cloud Console.

     ![access-sql-worksheet-from-oci-console](images/access-sql-worksheet-from-oci-console.png " ")

-    > 💡 **NOTE:** If this is your first time accessing the SQL Worksheet, you will be
+    > **NOTE:** If this is your first time accessing the SQL Worksheet, you will be
     > presented with a guided tour.
 Complete the tour or click the X in any
     > tour popup window to quit the tour.